 There are three other sources of excellent information and material that are available to anyone interested in learning more about the Private Sponsorship of Refugees.

-The responsibilities of the CG include:
+The responsibilities of the sponsors include: